 Mental Health Technician

-Are you a caring person, a good listener, and compassionate to others’ needs?
+Are you compassionate to others’ needs?
 Psychiatric aides and technicians observe and record patient behavior and present their findings to counselors, nurses, and other professional staff.
 They intervene in crisis situations, actively moderate client behavior, and assist with feeding, moving, and dressing patients as well as personal hygiene and activities of daily living.
-If this sounds like you, San Jacinto College’s mental health counseling career path is for you.
+If this sounds like you, San Jacinto College’s Mental Health Counseling career path is for you.

 - Is specifically designed to train mental health technicians, both psychiatric aides and technicians;